chocolatey/choco-wiki/PackageDownloadCache.md

 **NOTE**: If the software also requires a license, the users will still need to obtain that from the vendors.

 If you have read and understood all of this and would still like to be opted out, please contact us <a href="mailto:chocolateywebadmin at googlegroups dot com?subject=SoftwareName - Caching Opt-Out&body=Please fill in details of your request (software name, package page url is helpful, specifically why you want this software opted out)">here</a>.
+Only requests from vendors will be honored.